japgolly/scalajs-react/doc/FP.md

 Living in the `core` module with no FP dependencies, many ops normally provided via typeclasses (eg. `<*`, `>>=`, etc.) are built-in directly.
-The Scalaz module contains typeclass instances for it.
+The Cats & Scalaz modules contain typeclass instances for it.

 There's also `CallbackOption` which is a callback & option monad stack.
 Check out the online [`CallbackOption` example](https://japgolly.github.io/scalajs-react/#examples/callback-option).